avinash-mahawar-au5/Bitcoin-Notification-Program_python/README.md

 3.For action select 'Android SMS' and choose 'Send an SMS'.

 4.Provide the phone number and type a message 'Hello, Here is currently Bitcoin price at : {{Value1}}'. and create the Applet.

+### For making a google sheet to record all the bitcoin related notifiction recieved by SMS.

+1.Select 'Android SMS' as a service.

+2.Pass the Keyword ('Bitcoin') by which you want to fetch the SMS and Save it to Google Sheets and create trigger.

+3.Choose 'Google sheets' service and 'Add row to spreadsheet' as action.

+4.Provie details like Spreadsheet Name 'SMS by match search'.
+Formatted row and drive folder path.You can leave them as by default has some default vaules.

+5.Create an action.